 Signal Tower is a show where I interview designers, developers and entrepreneurs.
 It is a great project.
 Recently, I posted an interview with Jennifer Dewalt, who taught herself to program by building 180 websites in 180 days.

 It was an amazing feat, and not surprisingly the interview is among the most popular on the site.
-It has been shared more than a hundred times.
+It has been shared hundreds of times.

 However, there is something interesting about those shares—not one of them occurred by clicking on a social media button.
 According to my in-page analytics, the buttons haven’t been touched in the month since the interview has been published.